-The world's first customer-based ranking of most innovative firms.
+The Norwegian Innovation Index (NII) is the world's first customer-based ranking of innovative businesses.

 The Norwegian Innovation Index (NII) was established in 2016 by researchers from NHH (Norwegian School of Economics) and DIG (Digital Innovation for Sustainable Growth).
 This index is the world's first to evaluate innovative companies based on feedback from their customers.
 While traditional methods often rely on economic data and expert opinions to assess innovation, NII gives priority to what truly matters – customers' perceptions.

 Rather than relying on numbers that impact the entire economy, NII focuses on what real customers think.
 This is crucial because customers are the ones who financially support businesses by purchasing their products and services.
 The research team at NHH has introduced a fresh approach to evaluating innovation.
 They not only consider what companies claim they are doing but also what customers believe about how businesses create value through innovation.